 Adrian Hoffman, Past Chair

-"I’ve had a long association with the Nova Scotia Talent Trust: as a jury member in the 1980, a founding Board member in the 1990 and as the Chair of the NSTT Board since 2008.
+"I’ve had a long association with the Nova Scotia Talent Trust: as a Scholarship Selection Committee member in the 1980, a founding Board member in the 1990 and as the Chair of the NSTT Board from 2008 - 2018.
 It’s a wonderful way of staying in touch with the fine arts in Nova Scotia and a delight to see aspiring artists in all disciplines succeed in realizing their artistic dreams."

 Charlotte Wilson-Hammond, RCA, Director